JoviMetzger/42Project-Inception/README.md

 ---

-2. Create a shared folder, between your VM and host:
+### 2. 🌓Create a shared folder:

+This is for the Oracle VirtualBox.
 Set up shared folders in VirtualBox to easily transfer files between the host and guest. <br> <br>

 - Go to VM `Settings` -> `Shared Folders`